-The components of communication include the method and the interpretation of information passing to the potential donor and responses to the transplant center.
+The components of communication include the method and the interpretation of information passing to the potential donor and responses to the transplant program.
 How this occurs may affect trust between the potential donor and the transplant program.
 A study of professional medical interpreters recommended that cultural competency training for physicians should make them more aware of sources of misunderstanding and the difficulties in medical interpreting.
 It stressed the need for physicians to know about the patient's country of origin and adapt to the patient's style of communication.
 There are significant challenges with understanding and interpreting the nuances and non-verbal cultural clues in communicating with potential donors.
 Examples might be if the potential donor felt it impolite to answer negatively for fear of disappointing or not having enough trust in the caller to answer truthfully.
 Research in obtaining consent highlights some of the pitfalls that exist, even with native language interpreters.
 Researchers conducting diabetes research in the Navajo nation used interpreters and Navajo language consultants to translate the standard consent form, translating exactly from English.
 Their early experience in recruiting subjects suggested that the consent process led to embarrassment, confusion and misperceptions.
-Differences in class, culture, and power may also impact communication barriers, with the clinician seen as the dominant player.
-The interpreter potentially becomes an active participant given the need to explain and act as a cultural broker.
+Differences in class, culture, and power may also